 - Integration requirements - Where you have integrated a PayPal checkout product, you must be using the current version of that product if you are accepting payments directly via a website or mobile optimized website; or - Ensure you are passing session information to PayPal at checkout if you are integrated with PayPal via a third party or if you have a native app integration. - Other integration requirements may apply depending on your business model.
-We will let you know those requirements ahead of time, if needed. - If the transaction is a payment for digital goods or licenses for digital content, you must have paid Standard Transaction Fees on the sale (this does not apply to payments for other Intangible Goods). - Delivered the item and provide Proof of delivery for Intangible Goods.
+We will let you know those requirements ahead of time, if needed. - PayPal has marked the intangible good transaction as "eligible" on the "Transaction Details" page or otherwise provided notice to you of eligibility in writing. - Delivered the item and provide Proof of delivery for Intangible Goods.